 Response Form

-Part I. (Note)
+Part I (Note)

-This is a 📮 ting the views of a group or an organization),

-by private response (representing the views of an individual),
+This is a by corporate response (represent private response (representing ing the views of a group or an organization), g the views of an individual),

-(name of per son or organization)
+- (name of pers on or organization)

 at and

 (telephone) (email)

-Please select of one item from the following op tions that best describe your role in the context of
+Please select of one item from the following opt ions that best describe your role in the context of

-this submissio n :
+this submissio n: ·

 Consumer

-Manufacturer, importer or brand agent
+Manufacturer, importer or bra und agent

 Distributor or retailer

 Second-hand dealer or collector

 Recycler

 Others (Please specify)

-be able to re fer to and attribute views submitted in this i others or in any subsequent report, whether privately or publicly, to esponse.
-Any request to treat all or part of a response in confidence I be assumed that the response is not intended to be confidential.
+Note : The Government may wish, either in discussion with others or in any subsequent report, whether privately or publicly, to be able to refer to and attribute views submitted in this response.
+Any request to treat all or part of a response in confidence will be respected, but if no such request is made, it will be assumed that the response is not intended to be confidential.